“Transitional age”: menopause

 To maintain the body during menopause, a woman needs to take vitamin complexes.
 They will help improve your physical and emotional well-being.

-It is useful for a woman to use vitamin E, which prolongs and activates the function of the ovaries.
-It stimulates the production of hormones and has a positive effect on the functioning of the heart.
+It is useful for women to use vitamin E, which prolongs and activates ovarian function.
+It stimulates the production of hormones and has a positive effect on heart function.
 Vitamin A has an antioxidant effect, prevents the development of tumors, and has a beneficial effect on the skin.
-Vitamin C has the same useful property.
-Vitamin D is useful for the prevention of osteoporosis.
+Vitamin C has the same beneficial properties.
+Vitamin D is beneficial for the prevention of osteoporosis.
 To normalize sleep, it is necessary to consume B vitamins.

-It is best to use special vitamin and mineral complexes designed for women in menopause: Extrovel, Feminal, Femikaps.
-They have a balanced combination of minerals and vitamins.
+It is best to use special vitamin and mineral complexes intended for women in menopause: “Extrovel”, “Feminal”, “Femicaps”.
+They contain a balanced combination of minerals and vitamins.
 These drugs provide relief during hot flashes.
-You need to take them from the beginning of the manifestation of the first symptoms until the end of life.
+They should be taken from the onset of the first symptoms until the end of life.

 After menopause

-Usually, the period when all the uncomfortable manifestations of menopause end is called "golden autumn" in a woman's life.
-Indeed, during these years a woman becomes calm and wise, she will have a bright and rich old age.
-However, we must not forget about the age and some of its features.
+Usually, the period when all the uncomfortable manifestations of menopause end is called the “golden autumn” in a woman’s life.
+Indeed, during these years a woman becomes calm and wise, a bright and rich old age awaits her.
+However, we must not forget about age and some of its features.

-At this time, the subsequent extinction of the function of the ovaries occurs, the mode of operation of the heart also changes, vision and hearing decrease.
-To feel active and healthy, you need to alternate between moderate physical activity and active rest, adhere to the principles of proper nutrition.
-Cut back on meat, eggs, and fat in your diet.
+At this time, a subsequent decline in ovarian function occurs, the mode of operation of the heart changes, and vision and hearing decrease.
+To feel active and healthy, you need to alternate between moderate physical activity and active rest, and adhere to the principles of proper nutrition.
+Reduce the amount of meat, eggs and fat in your diet.
 This will help reduce the risk of vascular sclerosis.
-Fermented milk products, vegetables, fruits, fish and nuts, on the contrary, are good for the body at this age.
+Fermented milk products, vegetables, fruits, fish and nuts, on the contrary, are beneficial for the body at this age.

-Vigorous exercise will reduce the risk of coronary heart disease and diabetes...
-You can just walk in the park or do morning exercises, swim in the pool.
-All this will give you vigor and make you feel better.
-In addition, exercise is an excellent prevention of osteoporosis.
+Active physical exercise will reduce the risk of coronary disease and diabetes.
+You can just walk in the park or do morning exercises or swim in the pool.
+All this will give you energy and make you feel better.
+In addition, physical exercise is an excellent prevention of osteoporosis.

 At this age, it is very important for women to maintain a sleep schedule.
-You must sleep at least seven hours.
-Sleeping longer is also harmful - the risk of "earning" a stroke increases.
-During sleep, the body is renewed - the cells restore their working capacity, metabolic products are removed from the body.
+You should sleep at least seven hours.
+Sleeping longer is also harmful - the risk of having a stroke increases.
+During sleep, the body is renewed - cells restore their functionality, metabolic products are removed from the body.

 Sex after menopause

-Many women do not experience problems with sex drive after menopause.
-On the contrary, sex takes on new colors during this period.
-After all, the level of female sex hormones does not in any way affect a woman's ability to experience pleasure in the act of love.
-The risks associated with unwanted pregnancy disappear and the woman relaxes, getting new pleasure.
+Many women do not experience problems with sexual desire after menopause.
+On the contrary, sex during this period takes on new colors.
+After all, the level of female sex hormones does not in any way affect a woman’s ability to experience pleasure during an act of love.
+The risks associated with unwanted pregnancy disappear and the woman relaxes, receiving new pleasure.

-Problems associated with a decrease in sex drive during this period arise for psychological reasons.
-The depressive state also affects the sex drive.
+Problems associated with decreased sexual desire during this period arise for psychological reasons.
+Depression also affects sexual desire.
 Many women tend to think that they are becoming less desirable in the eyes of their partner.
-But in fact, this problem should be approached from the other side.
-Experience and knowledge of her body make a woman more attractive.
+But in fact, this problem should be approached from a different angle.
+Experience and knowledge of your body makes a woman more attractive.
 She is more relaxed and skilled in matters of sex.
-Often, women start doing yoga, pilates, or fitness.
-This makes their body more flexible and obedient, they are liberated internally.
+Often women start doing yoga, Pilates or fitness.
+This makes their body more flexible and obedient, they are internally liberated.

-If a woman experiences pain during sex due to vaginal dryness, then this problem can be solved simply.
-It is enough to prolong the foreplay or use special lubricants.
-With menopause, a woman's vagina becomes more susceptible to infection due to an increase in alkali levels.
-In this case, a course of hormonal therapy is required.
-And, of course, you should definitely use a condom.
+If a woman experiences pain during sex due to vaginal dryness, then this problem can be easily solved.
+It is enough to extend the foreplay or use special lubricants.
+During menopause, a woman's vagina becomes more susceptible to infection due to increased alkaline levels.
+In this case, a course of hormonal therapy is necessary.
+And, of course, you must use a condom.